ClayFighter 2: Judgment Clay

-ClayFighter 2: Judgment Clay is a fighting game released for the Super NES in 1995.
-It is Interplay's sequel to their 1993 game ClayFighter.
+ClayFighter 2: Judgment Clay is a 1995 fighting game developed and published by Interplay Productions for the Super Nintendo Entertainment System.
+It is the sequel to the 1993 game ClayFighter.

 Story

 ClayFighter 2 revolves around the town of Mudville, where the clay meteor crashed in ClayFighter.
 Learning of the spectacle that took place in "Clayland", the evil Dr. Generic Kiln (who is only mentioned in the booklet and does not make a visual appearance until ClayFighter 63⅓ in 1997) flies in on his aircraft containing the residue he collected from the meteor and spreads it to the rest of Mudville in order to create more fighters.
 He declares himself grand master of Mudville after the fall of N. Boss, the end boss of the original ClayFighter.
 He holds the C-2 tournament to see who can become next grandmaster of Mudville.